lukekivi/Distributed-Image-Processing/README.md

  node_0 csel-kh4250-08.cselabs.umn.edu
  ```

-** remember load probability simulates the probability of injecting a delay no matter the scheduling policy .
+Remember load probability simulates the probability of injecting a delay no matter the scheduling policy .
 It also simulates the probability of rejection when using the `Random` scheduling policy.
 More details in `DesignSpecifications.md`.
 Also take  note that the machine.txt file reads the nodes as 'node_2' while the command to run it will be ant 'node_two'.

 ## Server